 Graduate skills and career opportunities

-Trinity’s LL.B. degrees prepare students not only for life as ‘lawyers’, but also enables them to enter many career fields such as business, journalism, accountancy, banking, insurance, politics, foreign affairs and public policy, both in Ireland and abroad.
+Trinity’s LL.B. degrees prepare students not only for life as lawyers, but also enables them to enter many career fields such as business, journalism, accountancy, banking, insurance, politics, foreign affairs and public policy, both in Ireland and abroad.
 The skills learned through studying law are useful in all walks of life.
 A law degree teaches students to think logically and analytically.
-It also equips students with the ability to carry out research, to apply relevant information to problems, to use language precisely, carefully and objectively.
+It also equips students with the ability to carry out research, to apply relevant information to problems, to use language precisely, carefully, and objectively.

-Law degrees and professional qualifications
+Further professional qualifications

 All students considering a career as a lawyer should consult the relevant professional body of their preferred jurisdiction to ensure they satisfy all entry requirements.